ADDICTION AFTERCARE

 In reality, it reflects a structural gap — care timelines ending before stability is established.

-Recovery Matters® treats aftercare as structure.
+Recovery Matters®

-Not as a safety net.
+It is not a safety net.

-But as the phase where recovery is not only possible — but achievable.
+It is the phase where recovery is not only possible — but achievable.

 Addiction aftercare is delivered through structured, long-term recovery pathways — including transition into the Recovery Matters Alumni Network™.